Fieldston, Bronx

 Fieldston is a privately owned affluent neighborhood in the Riverdale section of the northwestern part of the New York City borough of the Bronx.
 It is bounded by Manhattan College Parkway to the south, Henry Hudson Parkway to the west, 250th Street to the north, and Broadway to the east.
 It is noted for its rural atmosphere, large houses and abundance of trees.
 The majority of the neighborhood is included in the Fieldston Historic District, designated by the New York City Landmarks Preservation Commission in 2006.

 One of New York City’s most upscale neighborhoods, Fieldston is home to two of the three prestigious "Hill Schools", the Horace Mann School and the Ethical Culture Fieldston School; the third, Riverdale Country School, lies just outside Fieldston to the north.
-Manhattan College is located on Manhattan College Parkway, the neighborhood's southern boundary.
+Manhattan University is located on Manhattan College Parkway, the neighborhood's southern boundary.